Wake Christian Academy: Athletics

 On September 16, 2015, the school officially opened a new field house known as the Fidelity Bank Field House, in a ribbon-cutting ceremony at the school.
 It would support its football, baseball, softball, and soccer programs, and includes an on-site gym for athletic training and conditioning.
 The athletic department of the school offers 13 sports for both boys and girls and fields 43 teams.
 The school is a member of the North Carolina Independent Schools Athletic Association (NCISAA) and competes in the 3A division, as well as the Capital City Conference.
 The institution promotes philanthropy through athletic competition.

 Fine Arts

 Wake Christian Academy provides a fine arts program which includes art, band, drama, and chorus.
+The school's marching band, known as the Bulldog Regiment, regularly participates in the Raleigh Christmas Parade.
+The music program also includes a winter drum line, concert band, symphonic wind ensemble, and jazz band.

 Tuition and admissions

 The academy admits students from kindergarten to grade 12 and the process includes campus tours, applications, assessments, and interviews.
 Tuition varies by grade level, and financial aid is available through state scholarships and internal programs.